ansible-collections/ibm_zos_cics/docs/source/modules/local_request_queue.rst

        end_state
-        | The state of the local request queue at the end of the Ansible task.
+        | The state of the local request queue data set at the end of the Ansible task.

         | **returned**: always
         | **type**: dict